Moonshine-IDE/MoonshineWebsite/docs/superhumaninstaller/piechart/index.md

 Now, the fun part begins – creating the Pie Chart!

 1. **Project Setup:**
-   - Open Moonshine-IDE and go to `File -> New -> Domino on Disk Project`.
+   - Open Moonshine IDE™ and go to `File -> New -> Domino on Disk Project`.
 Name your project `PieChartNsf` and click 'Create'.

 2. **Configuration:**
    - Right-click on the project in the project list, go to `Settings -> Domino Tab -> Target Server`, and enter your hostname and organization certifier.
 Don't forget to save these settings!